waTeim/node-julia/README.md

     Error: Julia syntax: missing separator in tuple at Error (native)

+# Tests
+Tests have been added to the directory test, and can be run using npm

+    npm test

 # Limitations

 The following are limitations of the current framework, and while all are planned to